Jean Butez: Mouscron

-For the 2017–18 season, Butez was sent on a one-season loan to Royal Excel Mouscron, Lille's former cooperation club.
+For the 2017–18 season, Butez was sent on a one-season loan to Mouscron, Lille's former cooperation club.
 On the first match day of the Belgian First Division A, he immediately made a start against Oostende (0–1 win).
 On the second matchday, he received a red card against Charleroi in the 82nd minute for a handball outside of the penalty area.
 Logan Bailly took his place in goal on the third day matchday.
 Butez would only make eleven appearances for the Hainaut-based club that season.
 After Lille terminated his contract in the summer of 2018, Mouscron permanently signed him.

 In the 2018–19 season, Butez left a strong impression as Mouscron won 23 out of a possible 27 points in the spring.
 In the winter of 2019, he was explicitly mentioned as a potential successor to Lovre Kalinić at Gent, and in February 2019, football analyst Stéphane Pauwels had him down as a transfer target at Lyon.
 After the regular season, he was also rumoured as a prospect Standard Liège and Anderlecht.
 In the summer of 2019, he seemed like a serious option for Club Brugge, but when Mouscron had an asking price of €6 million and Club could sign Liverpool and Belgium international goalkeeper Simon Mignolet for only one million more, they chose not to continue their pursuit of Butez.
 Later, negotiations with Monaco, who wanted to send him on loan to Cercle Brugge if he signed, also broke down due to the high transfer price.
 The price had been set high because Mouscron had to share half of the transfer fee with Lille.